How to Prepare Your Child for the CogAT Test?

 A good strategy for analogy questions is to start by making up a short, simple sentence to connect the two words in the first analogy.
 For example: “A parody is satirical.”
 Then, you can substitute in the words from the second analogy to help you eliminate answer choices.

-More Free CogAT Level 9 Sample Questions
+Free CogAT Level 9 Diagnostic Practice Test

-Grade Level 10, CogAT Test Grade 4: Figure Matrices
+CogAT 4th Grade - Figure Matrices

 The pictures in the boxes on the top are connected in a certain way.